Affordable international destination - Santa Catalina Arch in Antigua, Guatemala

 The week began with flying into Guatemala City, then heading to Antigua, where we would spend a couple of days.
 Arriving in the late evening, we eagerly welcomed the comfort of our cozy accommodation, the Yellow House Hostel.

-We spent the first day wandering the streets and taking in our new surroundings.
+The first day was spent wandering the streets and taking in our new surroundings.
 We stumbled upon the central square where many birds were flying about, attracted by the children feeding them.

-As we continued to wander, we enjoyed the charm of Antigua’s cobblestone streets, passing by countless squares, churches, and hidden cafes tucked away in quiet courtyards.
+We really enjoyed the charm of Antigua.
+As we continued to take it all in, we passed by countless squares, churches, and hidden cafes tucked away in courtyards.
 A visit to the ruins of Santa Clara church offered a glimpse into the city’s history, and while we were there a beautiful wedding was being set up.

 Our time in Antigua was cloudy, so unfortunately, we couldn’t see the top of the volcano from town, which I’m sure is a spectacular sight on a clear day.